NeillJohnston/till/README.md

 Here we can also check for a language extension.
 By convention, if your file extension is ".lang.till", then `till` will read lang as the source language name and provide additional formatting - section comments in the source code and Markdown-enabled syntax highlighting in the documentation.
+Comment styles are hardcoded as a string -> string map, from lang extension to comment marker token.

 ```rs
     if let Some(input_path_text) = &input_path {